mathew-perez/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Setup</h1>
 This tutorial will go over the post install setup of osTicket.
-This will require the completion of the prerequisites and install of osTicket.
+This will require the completion of  osTicket instalation and it's prerequesites.
 Please see the tutorial if that has not been done yet.

 <p></p>

 The tutorial is [here](https://github.com/mathew-perez/osticket-prereqs/).

-First go to http://localhost/osTicket/scp/login.php in your browser and log in with the information entered from the prerequestites install.
+First go to http://localhost/osTicket/scp/login.php in your browser and log in using the information from the prerequestites install.

 <h2>Environments and Technologies Used</h2>